GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

     :ref:`distributed-boundary-conditions`.

   Iteration Point
-    A 3D tuple of indices.
-The horizontal indices are often denoted by `i` and `j`, while `k` refers to the vertical index.
+    A triple of indices.
+The horizontal indices are often denoted by `i` and `j`, while `k` refers to the vertical index. :term:`Stencil Operators<Stencil Operator>` are written relative to the current iteration point.

   Iteration Space
-    A set of :term:`Iteration Points<Iteration Point>` on which a stencil is be applied.
+    A set of :term:`Iteration Points<Iteration Point>` on which a stencil is applied.
 See section :ref:`defining_iteration_space`.

   Layout Map